Vince McMahon: Sporadic appearances and retirement (2009–2022)

+Beginning in mid-2013, McMahon aligned himself with Triple H and Stephanie's new faction, The Authority, which became the promotion's controlling onscreen regime.
+In December 2015, McMahon took control of the group and feuded with Roman Reigns.
+Upon the disbandment of The Authority and the return of Shane to the promotion in 2016, McMahon reinstated the brand extension, with Shane acting as commissioner of SmackDown and Stephanie controlling Raw.
+McMahon continued to make occasional appearances in storylines, including being attacked by Kevin Owens during Owens' feud with Shane on the September 5, 2017, episode of SmackDown.
+Over the next few years, most of McMahon's appearances were ceremonial in nature, including milestone celebrations and major WWE events.

+McMahon began what turned out to be his last WWE storyline in late 2021, serving in a mentorship role for Austin Theory.
+He wrestled his last match at WrestleMania 38 in April 2022, defeating Pat McAfee in an impromptu match after McAfee had defeated Theory.
+After the match, McMahon and Theory each received Stone Cold Stunners from Steve Austin.
+His last appearance on WWE programming was on the June 27, 2022, episode of Raw, introducing the returning John Cena on the 20th anniversary of his debut.
+In July 2022, McMahon retired from WWE.
+Despite returning in an executive role the following year, McMahon stated in an interview with Ari Emanuel that "Mr McMahon is dead", signifying the permanent end to the character.

 United States Wrestling Association (1993)

 While the Mr. McMahon character marked the first time that McMahon had been portrayed as a villain in WWF, in 1993, McMahon was engaged in a feud with Jerry Lawler as part of a cross-promotion between the WWF and the United States Wrestling Association (USWA).
 As part of the angle, McMahon sent various WWF wrestlers to Memphis to dethrone Lawler as the "king of professional wrestling".
 This angle marked the first time that McMahon physically interjected himself into a match, as he occasionally tripped and punched at Lawler while seated ringside.
 During the angle, McMahon was not acknowledged as the owner of the WWF.

 The feud was not acknowledged on WWF television, as the two continued to provide commentary together (along with Randy Savage) for the television show Superstars.
 The feud also helped build toward Lawler's match with Bret Hart at SummerSlam.
 The peak of the angle came with Tatanka defeating Lawler to win the USWA Championship with McMahon gloating at Lawler while wearing the championship belt.
 This storyline came to an abrupt end when Lawler was accused of raping a young girl in Memphis, and he was dropped from the WWF.
 He returned shortly afterward, as the girl later stated that the rape accusations were lies.